Willy Adames Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 19th in MLB.
+- The Diamondbacks pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Diamondbacks' 5.28 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.78).

-- Diamondbacks pitchers combine to allow the second-most home runs in baseball (18 total, 1.8 per game).
+- Diamondbacks pitchers combine to surrender the third-most home runs in baseball (18 total, 1.6 per game).

-- The Diamondbacks are sending Gallen (0-1) out for his third start of the season.
+- Kelly (0-1) gets the start for the Diamondbacks, his third of the season.

-- The righty last appeared on Tuesday against the San Diego Padres, when he threw six innings, allowing four earned runs while giving up seven hits.
+- The righty last appeared on Friday against the Los Angeles Dodgers, when he went 5 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.